TULiberalArts/History/pages/undergradaute.md

   <blockquote>
     <p>
-    For more information or to apply to the History Honors Scholar Program contact the program director <p><a href="mailto:tglasson@temple.edu">Associate Professor, Travis Glasson.</a></p>
+    For more information or to apply to the History Honors Scholar Program contact the program director <a href="mailto:tglasson@temple.edu">Associate Professor, Travis Glasson.</a>
   </p>
  </blockquote>
 </details>